Operation Iraqi Freedom FAQ

 The hard fact is that so long as Saddam remains in power, he threatens the well-being of his people, the peace of his region, the security of the world.
 The best way to end that threat once and for all is with the new Iraqi government, a government ready to live in peace with its neighbors, a government that respects the rights of its people. ...
 Heavy as they are, the costs of action must be weighed against the price of inaction.
 If Saddam defies the world and we fail to respond, we will face a far greater threat in the future.
 Saddam will strike again at his neighbors; he will make war on his own people.
 And mark my words, he will develop weapons of mass destruction.
 He will deploy them, and he will use them.Before ODF, regime change for Iraq had become a legal mandate with Public Law 105-338, the Iraq Liberation Act (1998).
 Clinton explained the US policy when he signed the Iraq Liberation Act:

-When Saddam failed to comply volitionally in his "final opportunity" (UNSCR 1441), the objectives set by Clinton to resolve the Saddam problem were achieved by OIF: Iraq in compliance, Iraq at peace with its neighbors and the international community, and Iraq internally reformed with regime change.
+When Saddam failed to comply volitionally in his "final opportunity" (UNSCR 1441), the objectives set by Clinton to resolve the Saddam problem were achieved by OIF: Iraq in compliance with the UNSC resolutions, Iraq at peace with its neighbors and the international community, and Iraq internally reformed with regime change.

 For America the liberal hegemonic leader of the free world, the regime change that brought Iraq into compliance meant shepherding post-Saddam Iraq to a pluralistic liberal society, commonly called democracy.